 My daughter kept getting throat infections and going to the doctor was costing a fortune so the next time she gargled with Listerine a couple times a day along with home remedies and it went away on it's own.
 Hope you feel better!

 I am going to second and third the suggestions about going to the doctor.
 There is a big difference in an ordinary viral sore throat and strep throat.
 I'm not sure how you know it is strep if you haven't been to the doctor but if it really is then streptococcus is a bacterial infection that can affect your heart (rheumatic fever ), kidneys, joints, and brain and you need to be on antibiotics as soon as possible.
 I am an RN in the ER and I can assure you that it is a dangerous bacteria and nothing to play around with.
-No amount of tea and home remedies is going to cure it.
-Plus you can spread it to others you come in contact with,

 If it is viral then it is usually self limiting and goes away in a few days and anything that makes it feel better is fine.
 Any soothing liquids are fine or you can use some of the over the counter lozenges like cepacol or chloroseptic which will numb you throat for a few hours.
 All of those remedies are to make you feel better they cure nothing, so go get a Strep test at your doctor's office before trying to treat yourself.

 Strep is nothing to mess with, I often start getting a sore throat because my sinuses are draining.
 I take an antihistamine of some sort, a cold pill that will dry me up.
-Almost always that takes care of it immediately.
-Just don't mess with is if it doesn't go away!

 If you don't know that it's strep, I'd gargle with hot heavily salted water every couple of hours, tea is ok, the main benefit is the heat.
 Take a flashlight and check the back of your throat.
 If you see white spots on the back of your throat you may have strep, and as many others have said, you need prescription medicine, tell them you need generic if there's a cost factor...generics will be much cheaper, but you need to get it taken care of before it gets worse.
 With a regular bad sore throat, heat can bring the infection down.